 10. Hop aboard a boat and see the city from the water

 London is famous for its waterways, and some of the best views in town come from the network of canals, reservoirs and – duh – a certain river that criss-crosses it.
 So we couldn’t round up this list of the best spots for a first date in London without mentioning this one.

 You and your date could hop aboard one of the twenty or so ‘Uber boats’ which traverse the Thames from Putney all the way down to Woolwich, passing all those famous London landmarks along the way.

-However, if you’re looking to impress, we’d recommend chartering your own boat and sailing down Regent’s Canal past Regent’s Park, the ZSL London Zoo and through Maida Vale Tunnel.
+However, if you’re looking to impress, we’d recommend chartering your own GoBoat like a salty sea dog and sailing down Regent’s Canal past Regent’s Park, the ZSL London Zoo and through Maida Vale Tunnel.
 Now that’s a sure-fire way to ‘lock’ in date number two.

 11. Up the ante at the tremendously-fun Tarantino Live

 The stage of Riverside Studios in Hammersmith has now come alive with the sound of rock music, namely the story-driving, tension-building, adrenaline-inducing tracks that we’ve heard on screen in Quentin Tarantino’s most iconic films.
 Tarantino Live, an action-packed rock musical, has twisted and hip-shaked it’s way into the hearts of London audiences, delivering spectacular vocal performances, gripping stories and even a spot of sword-slicing choreography – plus, an teensy bit of blood splatter and dismemberment (this is Tarantino after all).